MushroomMaula/Getting-Started-Projects/README.md

     <summary> Check if a string is palindrome </summary>

 Write a function that returns `1` if a given string is palindrome and `0` otherwise.
-A string is palindrome iff it the string is the same the string reversed.
+A string is palindrome iff reads the same backwards as forwards.
 Lower-/uppercase should be ignored.
 Example outputs for multiple inputs:
 ```